 Post Occupancy Evaluation is used to:

-- Account for building quality: Post Occupancy Evaluation is a valuable tool for assessing buildings’ fitness for purpose.
+- Account for building quality: Post Occupancy Evaluation is routinely used to demonstrate buildings’ fitness for purpose.

-- Plan building alterations: Post Occupancy Evaluation is clarify perceived strengths and weaknesses to focus resources where they are needed when planning refurbishment of existing buildings.
-It is also used to identify where building design adjustments are needed to support changing practices, markets, legislation and social trends.
+- Plan building alterations: Post Occupancy Evaluation is used to clarify views strengths and weaknesses when planning refurbishment of existing buildings.
+It is also used to identify where building design adjustments are needed to support unanticipated uses and conditions.

 - Resolve “problem buildings”: Post Occupancy Evaluation has been used to “socialise” acknowledgement of building limitations.
 Stakeholders accept the strengths and weaknesses of buildings and negotiate ways of changing them and using them more effectively.
 Participation engenders commitment to solutions, and tolerance of any shortcomings.